BawdyAnarchist/quBSD/Future_Development.md

 ### Import things in the code as I overhaul that still need addressed
+exec.postart
-exec.postart - "hacky exception to schg due to resolv and resolvconf"
+  - "hacky exception to schg due to resolv and resolvconf"
+  - Verify the rctl parameters are actually working properly

 ### UPGRADES